-Workers asked which were in region/nation they were living just before they got their first job in construction in the UK (or whether they moved from outside the UK).
-In the South East one in ten (10%) construction workers in this survey were originally from outside the UK: fewer than 2% were from the Republic of Ireland, and most of the remainder were from outside the EU, predominantly Eastern Europe.
+Workers were asked in which region/nation they were living just before they got their first job in construction in the UK (or whether they moved from outside the UK).
+Less than 1% of the regional workforce were originally from outside the UK.
+In the UK as a whole, 5.7% came from outside the UK: fewer than 2% were from the Republic of Ireland, and most of the remainder were from outside the EU, predominantly Eastern Europe.
 The number of migrant workers from beyond the UK and ROI has halved since the last survey in 2007.